Di-Anne/DIAWYN24046_FTO2506_GroupB_Di-AnneWyngaard_CDV01/README.md

 2. **Interests and Values**:

-    - Its too soon to tell what interests me as the field of software development is broad (back-end, front-end, full-stack) and I have recently begun my journey in the Tech industry.
-But so far, my interest lies in creating simple web pages.
-I enjoy struggling and solving code for web pages because I can immediately see my creation come to life which is rewarding and encouriging.
-It is the oposite of monotonous work which I hate.
-The effort of solving gives me sort of a thrill; its a love-hate relationship.
-I enjoyed mathematics in high school and I see similarities with software development.
-But designing web pages with advanced CSS and layouts is quite complex for me and I dont enjoy it because I struggle with it alot and it becomes discouraging.
-However, I just started learning CSS thus my mind might change at a later stage once I get the hang of it after having practiced it abit more.
+    - Its too soon to say what interests me most as the field of software development is quite broad (back-end, front-end, full-stack etc.).
+I have recently started my journey in the tech industry, and so far, I am leaning towards front-end development.
+I enjoy wrestling with code to create vibrant web pages because I am naturally creative and it's incredibly rewarding and encouraging to see my creations come to life instantly.
+This field gives my ADHD brain the stimulation it craves because not only is it creative but it also involves constantly learning new things and once a problem is solved, there is always a brand new one to tackle- it is a continuous cycle of dopamine rush.
+It is the oposite of monotonous work which I dislike and struggle to sustain.
+I enjoyed mathematics in high school and I see clear similarities between mathematics and software development.
     - Values that are important to me in a work environment: I was diagnosed with ADHD and anxiety which I take medication for.
 So its very important for me to be in a workspace that is supportive, serene and empowering.
 It should be a workplace that is committed to employee well-being (mental and physical health).
 I value an environment that embraces the growth-mindset.

 ### Part 2: Career Exploration Insights